nesaboz/solar/README.md

 Small edge improvements can be done by allowing for some overlap when cropping large images.
 Once segmentation is done we can combine the masks and the edge effect will disappear.

+References:
+Boiler-plate code based on a [book]((https://pytorchstepbystep.com/)) "PyTorch: Step by Step " by Daniel Voigt Godoy.